DigiBP/Team-Saechsilueuete/README.md

 ### Create or update data entry:

 For a new data entry, the Entry Team member creates a new entry in the database program (Paradox 4.5), labeling it with the unique Swissmedic-Number of the drug.
 Then firstly, the complete German version of the specialist information on the drug (called Fachinformation (FI)) is copied into the required fields.
 Secondly, the link(s) to the information page(s) about the active substance(s) of the drug is/are created.
-(These information pages are a separate service also provided by the CliniPharm team.)
+(These information pages are a separate service the CliniPharm team provides.)
 Thirdly, the species and route of application of the drug are entered into the system, and also – where this applies - the dosage of the drug per kilogram bodyweight.
 Fourthly, the duration of the withdrawal periods is entered into the system for drugs that are given to livestock.
 As the last step, PDF files of the specialist information and package leaflet are copied to the dedicated folder and renamed according to the internal convention (so they are linked to the published entry).
-For changing an existing data entry, the necessary changes are done in the above-mentioned sections.
+The necessary changes are done in the abovementioned steps for changing an existing data entry.

 ### Send Review Request: